A LANDSCAPE ANALYSIS

 We create 5 mockups ranging from conservative to a little bit out there.
 Then you choose the one you kind-of, sort-of like the best and we make revisions to that until you LOVE the homepage.
 This is a VERY effective technique to focus in on what you are looking for and create a design that knocks people’s socks off!

-Once the mock-up is “approved to code” we code the homepage on our development server to match the approved mock-up exactly.
+Once the content is ready and the mock-up is “approved to code” we code the homepage on our development server to match the approved mock-up exactly.

 Then there are two ways we can proceed.
 If we have the budget, the very best way is to do mockups of all the key pages, then match them on the development server.